dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 When you log on to one of the new instances you will see they have no data.

-&#x3009;Log on to one of the new containers:
+&#8680; Log on to one of the new containers:

     oc rsh file-uploader-1-3cgh1

-&#x3009;Again check the upload directory:
+&#8680; Again check the upload directory:

     sh-4.2$ cd uploaded
     sh-4.2$ pwd